Queenpins: Plot

-Dejected and frustrated suburban housewife Connie Kaminski, a three-time gold medal-winning former Olympic racewalker, has followed the conventional life path set for her by society ever since she was young.
-Her sacrifices have never been appreciated and she has been overlooked by her husband Rick, an IRS senior audit specialist, her loved ones, and the rest of society.
+Suburban housewife Connie Kaminski, a three-time gold medal-winning former Olympic racewalker, has been overlooked by her husband Rick, an IRS senior audit specialist, and the rest of society.
 Alienated by her uninspiring existence being unemployed and having suffered a miscarriage after a few attempts to conceive a child via in vitro fertilization, Connie commiserates with her best friend Joanna "JoJo" Johnson, who has been unable to secure proper employment since having her identity stolen and thus lives with her mother Josephine.
 JoJo attempts to generate revenue by making YouTube videos while being amorously pursued by the local mailman, Earl.

-After a particularly frustrating day, Connie writes a complaint letter to General Mills about the Wheaties she ate being stale.
+After a frustrating day, Connie writes a complaint letter to General Mills about the Wheaties she ate being stale.
 Soon, she receives a coupon for a free box of cereal.
-Greg Garcia, a cashier at her local A&G Family Marts store, explains to her that companies habitually respond to complaint letters by sending coupons for free items.
+Greg Garcia, a cashier at her local A&G Family Marts store, explains that companies habitually respond to complaint letters by sending coupons for free items.

 Connie and JoJo then learn that the coupons originate from an Advanced Solutions factory in Chihuahua, Mexico.
-They decide to travel there and collect the coupons to redistribute to other mothers and wives.
-They enlist married employees Alejandro and Rosa Diaz, who agree to send them the unused coupons.
+They travel there and enlist married employees Alejandro and Rosa Diaz, who agree to send them the unused coupons.

-Afterward, the duo began their own website and small business "Savvy Super Saver," which helps them sell numerous coupons and generate profit.
-However, Ken Miller, a hapless loss prevention officer for the A&G Family Marts stores in the Southwestern United States, learns about the coupons and the losses several companies are taking.
-Unsuccessfully pressuring his superiors to act, he ultimately decides to handle the case himself.
+Afterward, the duo began their own website and small business "Savvy Super Saver," where they sell coupons and generate profit.
+However, Ken Miller, a loss prevention officer for the A&G Family Marts stores in the Southwestern United States, learns about the coupons and the losses several companies are taking.
+Unsuccessful at pressuring his superiors to act, he decides to handle the case himself.

-The duo's account is frozen due to suspicious activity, so Connie realizes they need to prove their business is legitimate.
-They contact the hacker who stole JoJo's identity, Tempe Tina, and at her secret location, she instructs them to secure their money, suggesting they use JoJo's cosmetics brand Back 2 Black to disguise their operation.
+The duo's account is frozen due to suspicious activity, so Connie realizes that they need to prove their business is legitimate.
+They contact the hacker who stole JoJo's identity, Tempe Tina, and she instructs them to secure their money, suggesting that they use JoJo's cosmetics brand Back 2 Black to disguise their operation.